21tretiak0101/bsu-labs/README.md

 **Building and starting the app**

-To build app, run the following commands on the root folder of the repository:
+To build app run the following commands on the repository root folder:

  `$ cmake .  `